jdblack/odoo_docker/README.md

 | [18.0](https://github.com/adomi-io/odoo/tree/18.0) | ```docker pull ghcr.io/adomi-io/odoo:18.0``` |

 # Configure your container
-Manage your configuration in a `.env` file.

 > [!TIP]
 > This lets you run multiple different environments (e.g., development, staging, production) with ease.
+> For example, you can create a `.env.production` file for production deployments.

+> [!TIP]
+> If you use Docker BuildKit, you do not need to specify the `env_file`
+> directive in your `docker-compose.yml` file if the file is named `.env`.

+Manage your configuration in a `.env` file.

 By placing your sensitive data in this file and adding it to your `.gitignore`, you keep secrets out of your command line and source code.